ziapeltagames/lavender-hack/RULES.md

 ## Armor

-Armor dice are rolled as needed (don't roll all the armor dice at the start of combat).
-Once rolled, the value is set for the duration of the combat.
+Armor dice are **rolled as needed** (don't roll armor dice at the start of combat).
+Once rolled, the value may decrease during the combat procedure as blows are taken.
 Enemies do not roll for armor - they have fixed value listed in the stat block.

 ## Melee